Punjab Police (Pakistan): Controversies

 The Anti-Corruption Establishment Punjab called Punjab Police the most corrupt public department in the province in a 2010 report.
 Members of the force have been involved in a number of criminal activities.
 In November 2017, a man was killed in a setup in Faisalabad.
 Initially identified as a robber, he was an unarmed civilian who had had an affair with a relative of the Gujranwala District deputy superintendent of police and left the country.
 During a visit to Pakistan, plainclothes police officer shot and killed him.

 Sexual assault, harassment, and mistreatment of women have also occurred.
 Express News reported on 20 November 2017 that two Punjab Police officers tore a woman's clothes, made a video, tried to blackmail her and shared the video on social media.
 Both officers were fired, but it is unknown if they faced criminal charges.
 Faisalabad police gang-raped the wife of a fellow police officer.

 In November 2017, a video on social media depicted Punjab Police officers torturing an elderly couple; the entire police station was suspended.
 A seven-year-old child was arrested for kidnapping by Punjab Police in 2015.
 A 12-year-old was arrested by Punjab Police in Bahawalpur District after they failed to arrest his father, a farmer named in an FIR for disputing the price of sugar cane at a sugar mill.
 The boy brought his schoolbooks to jail.

-In 2017, the Punjab Police changed its standard uniform constituting black shirts and khaki pants, which was designed by GM Chowdri & Sons (government contractors since 1916) under the order of Khan Qurban Ali Khan, to all olive-green.
+In 2017, the Punjab Police changed its standard uniform constituting black shirts and khaki pants to Olive Green.
 The change had a mixed reaction; the government said that it had consulted professional designers, but the new uniform has been criticized as dull and less attractive.
 Media reports have circulated that the Punjab Police will revive their previous uniform again.